 Petroc will undertake annual monitoring and impact evaluation of this access and participation plan to confirm compliance and progress towards the achievement of the milestones it has established.
 Impact of the activity on access, success and progression will be made using a mixed method of quantitative and qualitative data to analyse the effectiveness of the plan and assess the impact of activities and financial investment.
-The evaluation will include analysis of each of our target groups (students with prior attainment gaps, part time, mature students and protected characteristics including, gender, race, ethnicity and disability).
+The evaluation will include analysis of each of our target groups (students with prior attainment gaps, part time, mature students and protected characteristics including, gender, race, ethnicity and disability.

 Responsibility for the monitoring report will rest with the Higher Education Management team.
-A consultation will take place with students through the HE Student Forum in assessing progress and effectiveness.
+A Consultation will take place with students through the HE Student Forum in assessing progress and effectiveness.

-The effectiveness of support and intervention for target groups will be monitored at half termly Quality Review meetings with HE Programme Managers overseen by the Head of Quality HE and the Vice- Principal responsible for Higher Education.
+The effectiveness of support and intervention for target groups will be monitored at half termly Quality Review meetings with HE Programme Managers overseen by the Head of Quality HE and the HE Head of Faculty.
 A review of attendance, retention, progress and achievement all students with the prioritisation of our target group learners based on a RAG rated 'students at risk' approach allowing for in year targeted intervention and activity for to prevent non-continuation.

-The HE Non-Continuation Action Plan is produced and agreed by the Senior Management Team, the plan is reviewed and updated annually.
-The Vice Principal responsible for Higher Education and the Head of Quality are responsible for implementation and monitoring.
+The HE Non Continuation Action Plan has been produced and agreed by the Senior Management Team, the plan is reviewed and updated annually.
+The HE Head of Faculty and Head of Quality are responsible for implementation and monitoring.